 The Lowe's Gives Foundation is dedicated to enhancing the quality of life in the communities where Lowe's operates stores and distribution centers throughout the United States.
 The Foundation’s Community Partners grant program supports nonprofit organizations and local municipalities undertaking high-need projects such as building renovations and upgrades, grounds improvements, technology upgrades, and safety improvements.
 Grants range from $2,001 to $100,000.
-The 2018 application deadlines are May 11 and August 24.
+The 2018 application deadlines are August 24.
 Visit the company’s website to review the giving guidelines and to take the eligibility quiz.

 Walmart Foundation Accepting Applications for Community Grant Program

 DEADLINE: December 31, 2018

 Grants of up to $5,000 will be awarded to local nonprofit organizations in the areas of hunger relief and healthy eating, sustainability, women's economic empowerment, and/or career opportunities.